apache/airflow/contributing-docs/testing/dag_testing.rst

 2. Set up ``AIRFLOW__CORE__EXECUTOR=DebugExecutor`` in the run configuration of your IDE.
-   Make sure to also set up all environment variables required by your DAG.
+   Make sure to also set up all environment variables required by your Dag.

-3. Run and debug the DAG file.
+3. Run and debug the Dag file.

 Additionally, ``DebugExecutor`` can be used in a fail-fast mode that will make all other running or scheduled tasks fail immediately.
 To enable this option, set ``AIRFLOW__DEBUG__FAIL_FAST=True`` or adjust ``fail_fast`` option in your ``airflow.cfg``.

-Also, with the Airflow CLI command ``airflow dags test``, you can execute one complete run of a DAG:
+Also, with the Airflow CLI command ``airflow dags test``, you can execute one complete run of a Dag:

 .. code-block:: bash